thenewdarling/CurseOfStrahd/Timeline.md

 ### [[Session 32]] begins

 - The party traverse [[Argynvostholt]], meeting the [[Silver Knights]], and retrieving an iron key which unlocks the Tomb of [[Argynvost]].

+#### Downtime events before Session 33:

+- Magda, after having fallen to one saving throw before death in the final fight with [[Vladimir Horngaard]], finally starts to realise she's been selfish and counterproductive the entire campaign.